vwkd/didi/src/intro.md

 - code that defines string match
 - code paths navigate the input string
-- like being in the world of a string
+- can think of going through the world of the input string
 - no variables since doesn't operate on any other data than input string
 - can think of input string as variable that is implicitly assumed since since is the only one
 - no flags/modifiers outside of code like in regex, everything is defined by the code itself